dbeniamin/Automation-with-Python/README.md

 **17.09.2024 - 02_extract_data_regex.py**  - Search, find and extract data using regex
 - Using re library search, find and extract data from a data set using regex expression.

+**19.09.2024 - 03_input_validation.py**  - Input validation script
+- Validate what type of data input is allowed from the user to avoid various input generated errors.

 ### Contributing: